Chris-Stevenson-Git/Knock-Example-Rails/README.md

 ### Application Controller

-Go to your Application Controller and the below code.
+Go to your Application Controller and enter the below code.
 This adds the Knock authenticator into your controllers and also skips the authenticity error you'd otherwise be getting.

 ```rb